 Dancing to His Song: the Singular Cinema of Rolf de Heer is available in both paper and ebook editions:

 ‘Is Jane Freebury’s book perhaps the best yet to chronicle the career of an Australian film-maker?’

 Thorough research and sharp insight are ‘articulated in a prose style that is both scholarly and reader-friendly’.
-Rolf de Heer is ‘lucky to have found so eloquent a chronicler who, without gush and with critical rigour, so firmly fixes his achievement in the reader’s mind’ — Adjunct professor and author, Brian McFarlane in Inside Story:
+Rolf de Heer is ‘lucky to have found so eloquent a chronicler who, without gush and with critical rigour, so firmly fixes his achievement in the reader’s mind’ — Adjunct professor, author and co-editor (The Oxford Companion to Australian Film), Brian McFarlane in Inside Story

 When it gets into the ‘nitty-gritty of close analysis’ it is ‘often astute, teasing out how the complexity of de Heer’s audiovisual rhetoric belies the simplicity of his themes’.
-For ‘a fond, detailed, and engaging account’ of de Heer’s vision ‘you could do no better than turn to this book’ — Film critic and author, Jake Wilson in the Australian Book Review:
+For ‘a fond, detailed, and engaging account’ of de Heer’s vision ‘you could do no better than turn to this book’ — Film critic and author, Jake Wilson in the Australian Book Review

 All articles on this site are copyright ©